-The EU has imposed a range of sanctions in response to Russia's illegal invasion of Ukraine, and the Norwegian Government announced from the outset that Norway would align itself with the EU sanctions.
-The first package of sanctions was implemented in Norwegian law on 18 March 2022.
-Further sanctions were implemented on 24 March, and the legislation has been amended on an ongoing basis as more sanctions have been introduced.
-Further sanctions are expected.
-Norway is working closely with the EU and other countries to ensure that the sanctions hit hard and make an impact.
+The EU has imposed a range of restrictive measures in response to Russia's illegal invasion of Ukraine, and the Norwegian Government announced from the outset that Norway would align itself with the EU measures.
+The first package of measures was implemented in Norwegian law on 18 March 2022.
+Further measures have been implemented on an ongoing basis.
+Norway is working closely with the EU and other countries to ensure that the measures hit hard and make an impact.

-The Ministry attaches importance to providing information and guidance to the business sector on any changes in Norway's sanctions legislation.
-This work has been intensified in light of the sanctions against Russia.
+The Ministry attaches importance to providing information and guidance to the business sector on any changes in Norway's sanctions and restrictive measures legislation.
+This work has been intensified in light of the sanctions and restrictive measures against Russia.